-In an effort to keep highways safe, Kentucky uses a demerit point system to identify habitually reckless and negligent drivers.
-All moving violation convictions are recorded by the Kentucky Transportation Cabinet (KTC), which assigns a number of points to the driver's record.
-The more serious the offense, the more points the KTC assesses.
-And the accumulation of too many points will result in license suspension or other penalties.
+All moving violation convictions are recorded by the Kentucky Transportation Cabinet (KTC).
+The KTC then assigns a certain number of points to the driver's record.
+The more serious the offense, the more points the KTC assesses (see chart below).

 Kentucky assigns the following point values for each traffic violation listed below.